logux/docs/architecture/core.md

 Each node has **action** log (list of operations).
 When you want to change the application state, you add an action to the log.
 An action is a JSON object that describes what happened.
-Every action must have `type` property.
+Every action must have a `type` property.

 ```js
 { type: 'user/rename' userId: 386, name: 'New name' }